JayJay-101/resume-maker/README.md

 npm run dev
 ```

-This will start the server with nodemon for automatic restarts during development.
+This will start webpack in watch mode and the server with nodemon for automatic rebuilds and restarts during development.

 ## How to Use the Resume Editor